Slykuiper/S1X-Movie-Mod/README.md

 sly_cam_rotate `degrees` | `sly_cam_rotate 45` | Rotates your z-axis by a specific degree amount.

 ### Spawning Models & Effects
 Command | Usage | Description
 ------------ | ------------- | -------------
 sly_forge_model `model` | `sly_forge_model defaultactor` | Spawns a model on your location.
 Use `listassetpool 7` with a key to find desired models.
 Most models need to be precached, do so in the **precache_models()** function in `sly_precache.lua` sly_forge_fx `effect` | `sly_forge_fx blood2` | Spawns an effect in front of you.
 Use `listassetpool 42` with a key to find desired effects and define them in the **precache_fx()** function in `sly_precache.lua`

-### Actors
-I tried pretty hard to make "actors" a thing, but the way costumes work make it a bit complicated.
-Left the code in for people to tinker with, I'll share my research below.

 ### Misc & Util Functions
 Random debug or useful functions I made.
 Changing these would be a great start to tinkering with modding.